 Don’t forget to register your store on Google My Business.

-STEP 9: Growing Your Business + e-Commerce
+9. Growing your Business + e-Commerce

 Additionally, you can collaborate with cafes or restaurants nearby – get in touch with the owners, discuss possibilities, offer your production to them.